-Scent layering, or as we like to call it, “scent mingling,” allows you to create new scents that are as nuanced as your style — evolving according to your mood, the season, or the event you’re headed to that evening.
+Layering scents, or as we like to call it, “scent mingling,” allows you to create a new, unique scent that's as nuanced as your style — evolving according to your mood, the season, or the event you’re headed to that evening.

-If that sounds intimidating, don’t worry.
+If layering perfume sounds intimidating, don’t worry.
 There are a few basics that can make it surprisingly simple.

 BEFORE YOU SPRITZ

 Before you start spritzing away, remember that this is an experiment, and sometimes experiments produce memorable, er, unusual results.
 To avoid getting stuck with those results all day, test every scent mixture on a piece of paper first.
 If it has potential and makes you smile, then try it on your skin.
 Pro tip: Spray each scent one after another without letting the base dry, as this creates the best blend.

 Prep your skin.

 Spray your scent just after you’ve gotten out of the shower and applied your lotion.
 Fragrance molecules are looking for something to bind to, so natural moisture helps each note ring true.

 Remember that every fragrance counts.

 It’s easy to think of fragrance, and fragrance layering, as limited to the perfume(s) you choose.
 But any scent that comes in contact with your body, including body wash, shower gel, and lotion, plays a role.

 To keep your scents aligned, opt for unscented cosmetics - or make sure they closely mirror or complement your favorite fragrance.